dendronhq/dendron-docs/vault/ref.ab-testing.md

 First, add an enum and test in [[abTests.ts|../packages/plugin-core/src/abTests.ts#^xi5t1r2j51ot]].
 Then, add your A/B test to the [[CURRENT_AB_TESTS|../packages/plugin-core/src/abTests.ts#^tkqhy45hflfd]] list.
+Make sure to add a short docstring `/** */` to explain what the test is, and what each group does.

 To use the test and check which group this user belongs to, call the `getUserGroup` function of the test with the user ID.
 For example, see [[../packages/plugin-core/src/_extension.ts#^t6dxodie048o]].